JoachimBrasier/shadcn-stacked-progress-bar/README.md

 # shadcn-stacked-progress-bar

-Stacked progress bar composable pour shadcn/ui.
+A composable stacked progress bar for shadcn/ui.

 ## Installation